Samsung Galaxy A03s price in Pakistan & specifications

-The Xiaomi Redmi Note 11 has a 6.4-inch AMOLED display.
+The Tecno Camon 19 has a 6.8-inch IPS LCD display.
 The smartphone...

-The Samsung Galaxy A03s is now on the market in Pakistan.
-This phone is intended for those who cannot afford more expensive models.
+The Samsung Galaxy A03s is a budget phone.
+It is aimed at people who cannot afford more expensive smartphones.

-The Samsung Galaxy A03s features a Mediatek MT6765 Helio P35 (2.35 GHz, Ocya Core, 12 nm) processor.
-It is a budget chipset that is good for multimedia and multitasking.
+The Samsung Galaxy A03s is powered by the Mediatek Helio P35 processor (2.35 GHz, Ocya Core, 12 nm) chipset.
+It is a low-cost chipset that is suitable for multimedia and multitasking.

-The smartphone has a 6.5-inch PLS LCD HD+ display.
-The phone is upgradeable to Android 12 with UI 4.1 Core.
+The display on the smartphone is a 6.5-inch PLS LCD HD+.
+The phone can be updated to Android 12 with UI 4.1 Core.

-The primary camera of the phone is 13 megapixels. and the front-facing camera of the phone is 5 megapixels.
+The phone’s primary camera has a resolution of 13 megapixels.
+The phone’s front-facing camera is 5 megapixels.

 The device features 4 GB of RAM and 32 GB of built-in storage.
 A 5000 mAh battery powers the smartphone.